Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Introduction

 Thus, given the role of instabilities in inducing an anomalous collision frequency higher than the classical value, and the inconsistency of classical collisions in MN expansion, the need is apparent to accurately model and analyse the applicability of an anomalous collision frequency in electron transport.
 Indeed, cross-field transport is critically linked to the process of detachment, whereby the expanded plasma ultimately decouples from the MN \cite{b:olsen2015}.
 Considering also that the electron heat flux directly influences the diamagnetic flow current, via the electron pressure gradient, accurate modelling of the anomalous transport is critical to giving correct numerical estimates of propulsive performance \cite{b:souhairAIP}.

-Simple phenomenological models of anomalous transport have previously been applied within a magnetised electron fluid model, where the cross-field and parallel-field anomalous collisions were accounted for separately \cite{b:alvaro2021}.
-The simulated HPT exhibited a 18\% to 3\% drop in thrust efficiency when anomalous cross-field collisions were near the theoretical limit.
+Simple phenomenological Bohm-type models of anomalous transport have previously been applied within a magnetised electron fluid model, where the cross-field and parallel-field anomalous collisions were accounted for separately \cite{b:alvaro2021}.
+The simulated HPT exhibited an 18\% to 3\% drop in thrust efficiency when anomalous cross-field collisions were near the theoretical limit.
+Sánchez-Villar et al. found that a hybrid model (with fluid electrons) had good agreement with experimental results of an ECR thruster when using certain values (0.035-0.08) of an empirical Bohm-like coefficient to include anomalous diffusion \cite{san}.
+Cichocki et al. applied the same best-fit approach to show good agreement between a simulation, with polytropic fluid electrons, and experimental measurements in the plume of a HPT for a coefficient of 0.02 \cite{b:cich}.
+Jiménez et al. used the same model as reference \cite{b:alvaro2021} in comparison to a cusped HPT \cite{jim}.
+Simulations were best-fit to a coefficient of 0.0165 and an anomalous parallel collisionality for heat flux of $O(10^7) Hz$.
 However, the role of electron transport in the fluid treatment of the MN remains limited due to the absence of self-consistent closures for non-local heat conduction.
-The ideal fluid model also neglects the gyro-viscous stress tensor and inertial terms, which have been shown to be significant in fully kinetic Particle-in-Cell (PIC) studies \cite{b:Hu2021}.
+The ideal fluid model also neglects finite Larmor radius effects (gyro-viscous stress tensor and inertial terms), which have been shown to be comparable (circa 50\% of total local current density) to the combined magnitudes of $E\times B$ and diamagnetic terms in the fully kinetic Particle-in-Cell (PIC) study of Hu et al. \cite{b:Hu2021}.
+Indeed, in this article, it will be shown that gyro-viscous stress induced currents can be of similar value to $E\times B$ current in some conditions but certainly negligible in others.
 Indeed, the PIC method represents the most self-consistent numerical strategy with the lowest level of assumptions.
+The fully kinetic PIC method comes with considerably more computational burden than fluid or hybrid approaches, as well as inherent statistical noise.
+It typically requires scaling of physical parameters such as ion mass or vacuum permittivity to facilitate tractable computing time, which may conceal or affect the physics of interest.
+However, recent advances in these scaling methods, boundary conditions for small domains, and parallelisation have now enabled more efficient deployment of the PIC method \cite{b:andrews2022,b:levin2020,b:li2019}.